-From very low viscosity liquids up to solid materials, we can offer several types of measurements that will help understanding how and why these materials behave in some way:
+In Alfatestlab we provide rheology testing services to support formulation, process development and quality control processes.
+From very low viscosity liquids up to solid materials, we can offer several properties measurements such as viscosity, viscoelasticity, structure and thixotropy that will help understanding how the results relate to how these materials perform:

 - Will my cream flow giving an easy spreadability feeling to the end user?

 - Will my dispersion separate in 2 phases?